 By investing in B2B eCommerce, you can tap into significant new markets with the B2B2C model.
 With B2B2C, your company (B1) accesses customers through a second business (B2), but interacts directly with them, under its own brand.
 Unlike a channel partnership, customers are fully aware that they are buying from B1, and, crucially, B1 retains the customers and data generated from every transaction.
-If you’ve ever been into a Home Depot store and seen Tuff Shed configurators available to customers on iPads, that’s B2B2C.

 The benefits to your business are clear-cut.
 You can cheaply acquire a large volume of new customers, many of whom don’t like buying online or would never have found you through search.
 You get credibility and brand exposure by partnering with an established B2 and more significant economies of scale by selling more units, even though you’ll sacrifice some margin.

 Meanwhile, the B2 makes a commission on every sale, lures more customers into stores, and can sell complementary goods.
 The customer gets convenience, confidence in their purchase, and the potential for in-person customer assistance.
 Everyone’s a winner.